 It's important to note that, if you don't want to litigate your divorce in the courtroom, you can transition into an uncontested divorce if you're able to negotiate terms with your spouse, even if your divorce starts off contested.
 Many couples use methods of Alternative Dispute Resolution (ADR), such as mediation, to achieve an uncontested divorce.

 At our firm, we help Coloradans find and pursue the best outcomes in their legal cases.
-To schedule a consultation with our team or learn more about how we can help with your case, contact us online or via phone at (303) 647-4245.
+To schedule a free consultation with our team or learn more about how we can help with your case, contact us online or via phone at (303) 647-4245.